al2d-x/skycotl-notes-to-buttons/README.md

 ## ❓ FAQ

-**Why is the download ~40 MB?**
-The EXE bundles Python and libraries so you don’t have to install anything.
-That size is normal for a small Python GUI app.

 **Does it auto-update?**
 No. The app shows **Help → Version…** which **opens the Releases page** in your browser.
 No internet checks, no automatic downloads.